jordanadrianoo/Command-Line-Notes/Firebase/README.md

 # Firebase Command lines

+This section will keep track of helpful commands used throughout Google's Firebase.

 |                commands  $                   |                   definition:                              |
 |----------------------------------------------|------------------------------------------------------------|
 |  firebase init                               |    sets up the foundation files for a website              |